Jack and Cherie Minton

 Joey and Laura have 5 wonderful children.
 They currently call South Carolina home after moving many times (10 times to be exact) since getting married in 2001.

 Stoltzfus shares why he serves, “The deep deposits made by my family and friends into my life through the years have inspired me to serve it forward.
 In today’s environment, where division between people groups is too easy, natural disasters provide the perfect medium for breaking down barriers.
 It’s in these windows of opportunity we, as followers of Jesus, can step into the fray to reflect God’s love to his creation in difficult times.”

-Aaron Stetson serves Hope Force as the Disaster Response Coordinator.
-He helps prepare the organization to deploy at a moment's notice.
-Aaron is a utility player, someone who is tech support, maintenance, crew leader, cook, material gatherer, collector of airline points, zoom host, staff electrician, bass fisherman, and a little bit of communications.
+Aaron Stetson serves Hope Force as the Operations Manager.
+He helps get and keep all of our systems in place so we can operate efficiently and effectively.
+Aaron is a utility player, someone who helps support all the various branches of Hope Force's work.
+Sometimes that is tech support, maintenance, crew leader, cook, material gatherer, collector of airline points, zoom host, staff electrician, bass fisherman, and communications.

 It takes much preparation to be ready to go at a moment's notice and deploy into the worst of disasters and Aaron’s role is crucial in making the process as seamless as possible.
 What Aaron loves the most about Hope Force is how we simultaneously provide practical, physical help alongside emotional and spiritual care.
 A holistic approach to survivors who are looking for a way forward after suffering great loss is of utmost importance.